girirajvyas/aws/AWS-Cloud-Practitioner.md

 ## 3.1 Basics

 **Components:**
- - It is a global Services
+ - It is a *global Service*
  - Root account is created by default when you create your account
- - It is recommended to not use or share this and should only be used for user creation
+ - It is recommended to **not use or share this root user and should only be used for user creation**
- - Users: These are the people within the organization and can be grouped based on departments, roles, etc
+ - `Users:` These are the people within the organization and can be grouped based on departments, roles, etc
- - Groups: These contains only the users created above and no other groups
+ - `Groups:` These contains only the users created above and no other groups
+ - `Note:`
- - Note: It is not mandatory for Users to be assigned to a group.
-It can be the case that a user does not belong to any group or it can belong to multiple groups as well
+   - It is not mandatory for Users to be assigned to a group.
+   - It can be the case that a user does not belong to any group
+   - or it can belong to multiple groups as well

 **Permissions:**
  - Users or Groups can be assigned JSON documents called `policies`